Skip to Content

 Tips for this Amazing Authentic Cuban Sandwich Recipe

-If you want you can make the bread and pork roast the day before and assemble the sandwiches on the day they will be served.
-Bake the bread and prepare and slice (or shred) the pork roast on the day before you want your Cuban sandwiches.
+To make this sandwich less time-consuming, bake the bread and prepare and slice (or shred) the pork roast on the day before you want your Cuban sandwiches.
 Assemble and press right before serving.

-4 sandwiches only take 1 pound of meat.
+Four sandwiches only take one pound of meat.
 I freeze what I don’t use so we always have Cubanos without having to roast the pork each time.
 You can freeze the meat in sandwich portions in plastic freezer bags or vacuum sealing bags.

 Cooking time depends on the size of your roast.